loki0b/loki0b/README.md

 # Greetings, humans.

-I am interested in STEM-related subjects.
+I like STEM-related subjects.
 I love exploring how these disciplines affect the world and I believe that STEM careers are important for the development of society.
+My goal is not just to be a spectator, but an active participant in advancing these areas.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=loki0b&langs_count=10&layout=compact&card_width=350&custom_title=Languages&theme=dracula)